Homemade Mozzarella Sticks

 Bread the Cheese

-Then dip each piece into a bowl of Italian bread crumbs:
+Then dip each piece into a bowl with the Italian bread crumb mixture:

-I like to buy Italian bread crumbs that are already seasoned, but if you only have plain bread crumbs, I have instructions in the recipe box for adding your own seasonings.
+I like to buy Italian bread crumbs that are already seasoned, but if you only have plain or regular bread crumbs, I have instructions in the recipe box for adding your own seasonings, like garlic powder, onion powder, black pepper, and other Italian seasoning ingredients.

 How many coats?

-Repeat this breading process at least twice, so you get a thick enough coating on the outside.
-I actually prefer to do three coats for a really robust crispy shell, and to ensure that no cheese oozes out during cooking.
+I recommend you repeat this breading process at least twice, so you get a thick enough coating on the outside.
+But I actually prefer to do three coats for a really robust crispy shell, and to ensure that no cheese oozes out during cooking.

-Here is a photo from left to right of 1 coating, 2 coatings, and 3 coatings:
+Here is a photo from left to right of 1 coating, a second coating, and a third coating:

 Freeze them for later

-Freeze the mozzarella sticks right on the tray for at least two hours.
+Freeze the mozzarella sticks right on the tray in a single layer for at least two hours.
 This is absolutely essential and this step should not be skipped, otherwise the cheese will melt too quickly in the fryer, before the shell has a chance to set.

-Make-ahead: I always bag some of the frozen mozzarella sticks and save them for later.
+I always bag some of the frozen mozzarella sticks and save them for later.
 Write the date on the bag, and store them for up to 2 months.
-Simply deep fry them whenever you’re ready to eat.
+Simply deep fry your mozzarella sticks whenever you’re ready to eat.

 Deep Fry to Cook